jivancic/switch_sm/README.md

 * Source state `on_exit` event.
 * Action code (i.e. compound statement trailing the `transit_to` keyword).
 * Target state `on_entry` event.

-Note that `on_entry` is not called for initial state.

 Note also that there are two ways to handle internal transitions: